amartincolby/Rust-Quick-Guide/README.md

     confusingly declared with the `type` keyword.
 This is one of the few areas of Rust's syntax with which I strongly disagree. `type` is from OCaml and they should have left it there.
 Aliases are intended to enable semantic naming of broad, generic types.
-For example, below, a linked list representing stops on a trip can have the type aliased so the type of the list itself provides semantic information.
-Now, regardless of the identifier used, it could even be the dreaded "data", semantic information about what the identifier represents is not lost. */
+For example, below, a vector representing stops on a trip can have the type aliased so the type of the list itself provides semantic information.
+Now, regardless of the identifier used, it could even be the dreaded "data", semantic information about what the identifier represents is not lost.
+This is a powerful tool for self- documenting code and is common in TypeScript. */

     type JarJarBinksQuotes = Vec<String>;